lanxingxing/VigameDoc/en/ke-hu-duan-jie-ru/unitnit-game.md

 **StreamingAssets/st.txt** saved signature info。

-**Wb** folder is interface, there are ADManger , CoreManger, PayManger, ToolManger, XyxManger etc。
+**Wb** folder is interface, there are ADManger , CoreManger, PayManger, ToolManger, XyxManger etc.

 ## Use interface